Fredjod/Ansible/remote-raspberry/README.md

 5) Run the Ansible script

-	$ ansible-playbook -i hosts --ask-pass playbook.yml (--ask-pass is required for the first run) May need to install sshpass :
+	$ ansible-playbook -i hosts --ask-pass ssh.yml (--ask-pass is required for the first run) May need to install sshpass :
 		$ brew install https://raw.githubusercontent.com/kadwanev/bigboybrew/master/Library/Formula/sshpass.rb
 	And may need to connect once from a regular ssh command line (for initializing the fingerprints on your localhost)

 	At the end of the first playbook execution, reboot the raspberry ( $ sudo shutdown -hr now )

-	Then the command line is always :
+	Then the command line is :
 	$ ansible-playbook -i hosts playbook.yml

 6) Hdparm checking (for USB disk management )